Kaungsett45/Rublet/README.md

       Customer can't engage and debate their movie review  with other customer Need to improve Ui/UX design

-  What function an you except  from us In Upcoming Update
+  What function Can you except  from us??
+In Upcoming Update ,
-    Reply function and customer can get unlimited comment and one rating per account(Can engage and  debate  with other customer) will  add Profile page
+    Reply function and customer can give unlimited comment and one rating per account(Can engage and  debate  with other customer) will  add Profile page
     improve search function